Exporting a MySQL Database via phpMyAdmin

 - Log in to cPanel.

-- Under the Databases section, click phpMyAdmin.
+- Look for the Databases section, then click the phpMyAdmin icon.

 - A list of available databases will be displayed once you expand the username on the top left-hand side of the phpMyAdmin homepage.